Simple Sign vs. WillowSign: Choosing the Right Signature Tool

 WillowSign

-Launches a formal signing process via the SignWell service.
+• Launches a formal signing process through the SignWell service.

-Sends signing invitations via email to internal or external signers.
+• Signing invitations are sent by email to internal or external signers.

 Simple Sign

-Only one signer needs to complete the signature for the file to proceed.
+• Only one signer needs to complete the action for the file to move to the next step.
+All configured signers are notified, but completion by one is sufficient.

-File preview must be fully loaded before signing.
+• The file preview must be fully loaded before signing can begin.

 WillowSign

-Costs 3 additional credits per signing session (charged when signers are confirmed).
+• Costs 3 credits per signing session, charged when Done adding signers is clicked.

-All signers must complete for file to proceed.
+• All configured signers must complete signing before the file proceeds.

 Configuration Notes